 I'm blind, have optic nerve hypoplasia, audio descriptive films help me to experience films.
 There's no other way.

-The audio description on the new Mission Impossible was really good.
+The audio description on Mission Impossible was really good.
 I 'get' what people were saying about the jaw-dropping images and camera work.
-When Hunt swings out a window to scale the Burj Khalifa building in Dubai I could feel the vertigo!
+When Hunt swings out a window I could feel the vertigo!
 And I could hardly see it!
 It was a blur on the screen but the narration made it vivid, crystal clear, and immersed me in the action.
 I told many visually impaired people about my experience and of audio description, and your website, and I'll definitely try to experience it more.

 @yourlocalcinema This website is amazing!
 I rarely see my blind brother smile, but watching a film with him with audio description is one of those times.
 Props for giving smiles to deaf and blind kids and adults alike everywhere!